-- Medical services and supplies provided by physicians and other health care professionals in Section 5(a). - If you are enrolled in Medicare Part B, we will waive your calendar year deductible and coinsurance. - Surgical and anesthesia services provided by physicians and other health care professionals in Section 5(b). - If you are enrolled in Medicare Part B, we will waive your coinsurance. - Services provided by a hospital or other facility, and ambulance services in Section 5(c). - If you are enrolled in Medicare Part A, we will waive your inpatient hospital copayment and coinsurance for inpatient stays.
+- Medical services and supplies provided by physicians and other health care professionals in Section 5(a). - If you are enrolled in Medicare Part B, we will waive your calendar year deductible and coinsurance. - Surgical and anesthesia services provided by physicians and other health care professionals in Section 5(b). - If you are enrolled in Medicare Part B, we will waive your coinsurance.

-- If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance for outpatient hospital, ambulatory surgical center and ambulance. - Services provided by facilities and providers covered under Emergency services/ accidents in Section 5(d). - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided by mental health and substance abuse facilities and providers in Section 5(e). - If you are enrolled in Medicare Part A, we will waive the inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided under Prescription benefits in Section 5(f). - We do not waive the prescription coinsurance or copay. - Services provided under Dental benefits in Section 5(h). - We do not waive the coinsurance under Dental benefits. - Private Contract with your physician
+- Services provided by a hospital or other facility, and ambulance services in Section 5(c). - If you are enrolled in Medicare Part A, we will waive your inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance for outpatient hospital, ambulatory surgical center and ambulance. - Services provided by facilities and providers covered under Emergency services/ accidents in Section 5(d). - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided by mental health and substance abuse facilities and providers in Section 5(e). - If you are enrolled in Medicare Part A, we will waive the inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided under Prescription benefits in Section 5(f). - We do not waive the prescription coinsurance or copay. - Services provided under Dental benefits in Section 5(h). - We do not waive the coinsurance under Dental benefits.

 A physician may ask you to sign a private contract agreeing that you can be billed directly for services ordinarily covered by Original Medicare.
 Should you sign an agreement, Medicare will not pay any portion of the charges, and we will not increase our payment.
 We will still limit our payment to the amount we would have paid after Original Medicare's payment.
+You may be responsible for paying the difference between the billed amount and the amount we paid.